Tyler-R-Kendrick/dotnet-migrations/docs/Technologies/WinForms/README.md

 ## Known Issues, Incompatibilities, and Gotchas

 - **Data Binding**: WPF and .NET MAUI offer more powerful data binding options compared to WinForms.
-- **Custom Controls**: WinForms custom controls won't be directly compatible with WPF, .NET MAUI, or UWP.
+- **Custom Controls**: WinForms custom controls won't be directly compatible with WPF, .NET MAUI, UWP, or blazor.
 - **Event Handling**: Event handling mechanisms can be different in modern frameworks.
 - **Third-Party Libraries**: Not all WinForms-compatible libraries will be compatible with newer platforms.